kunmi02/restaurant-page/README.md

 ## Setup
 - Clone the project by running `git clone https://github.com/kunmi02/restaurant-page.git` on terminal or CMD
 - Run terminal or CMD from the project directory.
-- Run `npm install` if linters are required.
+-  Run `npm install`.
+If you do not have `npm` installed you can get it from [here](https://www.npmjs.com/).
-- Run index.html in your Web Browser.
+- Run `npm start` to lauch a local web server and open a tab in you Browser with the page.

 ## Built With